yarnpkg/berry/README.md

 - Yarn supports [plugins](https://yarnpkg.com/features/plugins); adding a plugin is as simple as adding it into your repository
 - Yarn supports Node by default but isn't limited to it - plugins can add support for other languages
 - Yarn supports [workspaces](https://yarnpkg.com/features/workspaces) natively, and its CLI takes advantage of that
-- Yarn uses a [portable shell](https://github.com/yarnpkg/berry/tree/master/packages/yarnpkg-shell#yarnpkgshell) to execute package scripts, guaranteeing they work the same way on Windows and Linux
+- Yarn uses a bash-like [portable shell](https://github.com/yarnpkg/berry/tree/master/packages/yarnpkg-shell#yarnpkgshell) to execute package scripts, guaranteeing they work the same way on Windows, Linux, and macOS
 - Yarn is first and foremost a [Node API](https://yarnpkg.com/api/) that can be used programmatically (via [@yarnpkg/core](packages/yarnpkg-core))
 - Yarn is written in [TypeScript](https://www.typescriptlang.org/) and is fully type-checked